llorllale/llorllale.github.io/_posts/2023-03-07-k8s-cluster-network.md

 <br/>
 <br/>

-- TODO warn that it's typically not possible to add a wireless interface to a bridge
 - TODO say that there are several ways of configuring all this
 - TODO make sure echo 1 > /proc/sys/net/ipv4/ip_forward
 - TODO also explain that you need iptables FORWARD rules in the step-by-step walkthrough